danielmk/pydentate/ouropy/README.md

 # ouropy

-This project is a generic interface to NEURON, intended to simplify tasks such a creating neurons and networks.
+ouropy is a generic wrapper of [NEURON](https://www.neuron.yale.edu/neuron/), intended to simplify network modeling.
+When working in native NEURON, the logical unit is the section.
+A section is a cable with physical dimensions and biophysical mechanisms.
+Building a network means to create sections, connect them to form neurons, populate them with mechanism and finally connect them synaptically to finish the network.
+While NEURON makes this rather easy, we still need to keep track of all our sections.
+The goal of ouropy is to move from the logic of sections to the logic of neurons, populations and finally entire networks.

 # Dependencies